Microos/py-faster-rcnn-data-interface-generator/README.md

 `--froot: absolute path to your faster-rcnn root.`

-`--idname: name your dataset, whatever you want.
-It will be used in the future training.`
+`--idname: name your dataset, whatever you want.s It will be used in the future training.`

-`--cls: class names in your dataset, use comma to split them (e.g: cat,dog,tiger) `
+`--cls: class names in your dataset, use commas to split them (e.g: cat,dog,tiger) `

-`--dvkt: absolute path to your dataset devkit(mentioned above)`
+`--dvkt: absolute path to your dataset devkit

- **notice that**
+## Final Step

- Please notice that, the tool will do everything automatically for you except overwriting the `factory.py` file.
+ Please note that the tool will do everything automatically for you except overwriting the `factory.py` file.

  In case of changing the `factory.py` file without any backup, the tool will not overwrite it but create a new `<idname>_factory.py` file for you.